ericholscher/ericholscher.com/site/blog/2019/sep/19/helping-first-time-conference-attendees-with-welcome-wagon.rst

 * Tips and tricks for having the best time at the event

-We answer attendees most common questions before the event, making it more explicit what is expected of them and how they can make sure to enjoy themselves.
+We answer attendees most common questions before the event, making expectations more explicit and enabling people to focus on enjoying their time instead of spending it worrying.
 This reduces anxiety and also makes it more likely that people will have a good first experience with our community.

 .. _guide: https://www.writethedocs.org/conf/portland/2019/welcome-wagon/